cosmos/gaia/docs/resources/service-providers.md

 gaiad config chain-id cosmoshub-4
 ```

-Next you will learn useful CLI commands to interact with the Full Node.
+Next, learn to use CLI commands to interact with the full node.
 You can run these commands as remote control or when you are running it on your local machine.

-### Create a Key pair
+### Create a Key Pair

-To generate a new key (default secp256k1 elliptic curve):
+The default key is `secp256k1 elliptic curve`.
+Use the `gaiad keys` command to list the keys and generate a new key.

 ```bash
 gaiad keys add <your_key_name>